lifengleaf/build-a-blog/README.md

 # build-a-blog
-A simple blog built using Python and Flask
+This is a simple blog where can add and show posts, built using Python, Flask and MySQL database.